The Office of the Dean of Students is operating Monday - Friday, from 8am - 5pm.

 Please refer to the primary source of official information for the WSU system at the COVID-19 dedicated site featuring regular updates.

-Students can fill out this form to request food or call (509) 335-5757.
-Donations are welcome to the WSU Pullman Food pantry, and can be directed to the Office of the Dean of Students. *Please refer to the map below for directions to the Lighty Building east side entrance.
+Students can fill out this form to request food or call (509) 335-1280.
+Donations are welcome to the WSU Pullman Food pantry, and can be directed to the Office of Access & Opportunity. *Please refer to the map below for directions to the Lighty Building east side entrance.

 Campus & Community Resources